ashokb24/spring-webflux-poc/README.md

 ![Image description](Arch.png)

 # Pre-Requisite
-To be able to explore and run this service, you should have the below
+To be able to explore and run this service, you should have the below as a pre-requisites.

  - java
  - Apache Cassandra

 	 **Cassandra Installation Steps**

  Well, I've used MAC to develop this PoC.
 Installation of Cassandra is fairly simple.
 Its just a single line command to install the cassandra.
 I dont want to get into more on the installation of Cassandra as we get enough documentation on it.

     brew install cassandra